alexanderames/offerFeature/README.md

 * Distribution of the number of stores a user visits in given time period
 * Feel free to come up with your own!

 Provide repeatable code to generate results.
-Optionally, provide appropriate visualization.
+Results should be viewable in webpage generated in Rails.
+Optionally, provide graphical visualizations for the data.
+Feel free to use third party charting libraries or d3.js.

 Gems/Frameworks Already Included